nineisten/qubicBlockchainFuturist/README.md

 Fund Qubic's Sponsorship & Production @ the Blockchain futurist conference on Nov 5-6, Miami, Fla.

 - Option 0: no, don’t approve
-- Option 1: yes, approve.
+- Option 1: yes, approve funding of 38.5 Billion Qubic @ $2320/bQubic.

-Note: In the event of a price drop leading to underfunding (below the specified contingency), funds will be refunded to the CCF, less a 1% fee for organizer expenses.
+Note: In the event of a price drop leading to underfunding (below the specified contingency), funds will be returned to the CCF.
 If the price increases, resulting in a surplus, the additional funds will be allocated to future outreach efforts and community incentives.

 ## 1. Summary
 This proposal outlines the plan to establish a booth at the Blockchain Futurist Conference, aimed at promoting Qubic and engaging with developers, industry leaders, and potential users.
 The event will provide opportunities for networking, content creation, and direct interactions to drive adoption and development on the Qubic platform.
 The total budget is $89,213.32, covering travel, accommodations, conference fees, staff, materials, and contingencies.
 Key outcomes include over 1,500 booth interactions, developer engagements, media output, and wallet signups, with a detailed execution plan and measurable KPIs to ensure accountability and success.